 Each year, over 2.3 million children visit hospital emergency departments in Canada.
 Many of these visits are for minor conditions that could be treated at home or in other settings.
 Closing the research-practice gap is fundamental to improving the efficiency of health care delivery to children and their families.
 Dr. Shannon Scott and Dr. Lisa Hartling are working together to improve health outcomes for children with acute health conditions through knowledge translation.
 Dr. Scott directs a research program called translating Evidence in Child Health Continue reading →

 Dr. Shannon Scott uses the power of stories to ensure that up-to-date research on child health is placed in the hands of parents, families, healthcare professionals, and policy-makers.
 Parents want to be involved in their children’s healthcare, and in order to be included, access to the latest research that is easy to understand has to be readily available.
 Unfortunately, in Canada, this isn’t always the case.
 Dr. Shannon Scott—Professor at the University of Alberta Faculty of Nursing, Canada Research Chair for Knowledge Translation in Child Continue reading →

-Congratulations again to Alyson Campbell on being awarded a WCHRI 2018 Graduate Studentship!!
-Alyson is a doctoral student and research assistant with ECHO.
-Her research focuses on knowledge translation in relation to pediatric concussions.
-We are so proud of you Alyson!
+Congratulations to Chentel Cunningham on being awarded a WCHRI 2019 Graduate Studentship!!
+Chentel is a doctoral student with ECHO and a Nurse Practitioner at the Stollery Children’s Hospital.
+Her research focuses on knowledge translation in relation to pediatric heart failure.
+We are so proud of you Chentel!
 See the WCHRI announcement to find a full list of awarded applicants.